bduggan/raku-grammar-prettyerrors/README.md

 ### METHODS

+* `line` -- the line number at which the parse failed (starting at 1).
+Or 0 if no lines were parsed;

+* `column` -- the column at which the parse failed (starting at 1).
+Or 0 if no characters were parsed;

+* `lastrule` -- the last rule which was parsed.

-* `report` -- returns the text of a report with the context for an error.
+* `report` -- the text of a report including the above information, with a few lines before and after.  (see SYNOPSIS)

 # EXAMPLES